-Not only will this help you not overcook your meat, it will also tell you when it's sufficiently rested.
+Not only will this help you not overcook your meat, but it will also tell you when it's sufficiently rested.

 That's because resting is all about allowing the meat to cool to 120 to 125 F. Simply leave the probe in the meat when you remove it from the oven.
 When it hits 120 F, start slicing.

-When Not To Rest
+When Not to Rest